Docs/Admin Guide/Roles & Permissions

 RoleDescription

 Org AdminOrganization-level administrator.
-Manages users, teams, assignments, SSO, and SCIM configuration within their organization.
+Manages users, teams, assignments, custom courses, SSO, SCIM, SCORM, API keys, webhooks, audit log, compliance reports, and organization settings.
 Has access to the admin dashboard.

 LearnerStandard user role for all developers.
-Completes practice challenges and learn scenarios, tracks personal progress, and earns XP.
+Completes practice challenges and learn scenarios, tracks personal progress, earns XP, and manages their own stack preferences.

 Permissions Matrix